bullhorn/invenias-api-docs/source/index.html.md

 ## PUT /api/v1/lookuplists/{id}/entries/{itemId}

 # Duplicates
-The Invenias REST API has two endpoints available to help flag ‘People' and ‘Company' type entities that <i>may</i> already exist within the database.
+The Invenias REST API has two endpoints available to help flag 'People' and 'Company' type entities that <i>may</i> already exist within the database.
 By utilizing these endpoints, it will help maintain the integrity of the data in the database, allowing the developer to either resolve updates to an existing entity or create a new one entirely.

 ## GET /api/v1/duplicates/people
 > Example (cURL)